shadyvalleyfarm/shadyvalleyfarm.github.io/goats/RHV_Mizzou_Mystique.md

 ### Description

 Mizzou comes to us from Red Horse Valley and will be our sole herd sire for the next yearish.
-Check out his pedigree to learn more.
+Check out his pedigree below or the [ADGA Genetics Profile](http://www.adgagenetics.org/GoatDetail.aspx?RegNumber=D001630035) to learn more.
 I will write a full bio of him soon.

 ### Pedigree